stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 + Worked with a large team of software engineers in a Ruby on Rails stack website.
-+ Implemented code standards to enable the team to construct frontends.
++ Implemented code standards to enable the team to construct front-ends.
-+ Focused on frontend performance, scalability, and maintainability.
++ Focused on front-end performance, scalability, and maintainability.

 ## WORK EXPERIENCE